rzk1/pacman/README.md

 sbatch autograder.sh

-* The code can be run on beluga IF python/2.7.14 module is loaded and -q game flag is specified.
-The code cannot be run interactively on beluga.
+* The code can be run on beluga IF python/2.7.14 module is loaded and IF the interactive mode is OFF (no keyboard control).

 --- Competition: